marco-mart/Not-A-Team/userstories.md

 ### Acceptance Test
 - The player's status should revert to what it was before the level started.

-# 10. "As a user, I want to be able to quit and stop playing when i get frustrated."
+# 10. "As a user, I want to be able to quit and stop playing when I get frustrated."

 ### Elaboration:
 With a single press of a button, or perhaps a clickable icon on the pause menu, the level should end and you should be taken back to the main menu on command.